loxodromic/pwap8/README.md

 This hack adds a few bits and bobs to that export to enable "progressive web app" features.
 Most useful of which is that your game will work offline after it's been played the first time.
 Handy for playing when you're offline.
+When viewed for the first time, the browser may even ask you if you want to "install" this app.

-These days, modern browsers may give you the option to "install" your app.
+These days, modern browsers give you the option to "install" your app.
 Imagine that: your own game, on your own homescreen, available anywhere.